microchip-pic-avr-solutions/avr-iot-cellular-arduino-library/readme.md

 For HTTPS we just use the bundled CA certificate(s) stored in the Sequans module.
 To make the security profile, issue the AT command in the table under the HTTPS row.
 We use the CA at location 1, which is preloaded Verisign certificate which comes with the modem.

+## Project structure

+- `lib` is where cryptoauthlib lives, we have a custom CMakeLists.txt file which builds it to our preference, the atca config and device specification for the AVR128DB64.
+- `src` is where all the source code, headers and examples are.
+The archive file for cryptoauthlib also has to be placed at src/<mcu target>/libcryptoauthlib.a.
+This is done by the inject script though, which also places all the other headers for cryptoauthlib in the src folder.
+- `scripts` has the convenience scripts for building and injecting cryptoauthlib: `inject_cryptoauthlib.sh` and clearing it from the src folder: `clear_cryptoauthlib.sh`.
+There are also two other convenience scripts: `make.sh` and `flash.sh` (they've only been used during development and can be deleted).

 ## Code structure